parmentelat/jupyterlab-examples/notebooks/2-05-images-nb.md

 ## bug reproduction

 mostly the same as previous example, but **specifying a width** breaks it:

+* the jupyter output is fine
-when toggled off, a large portion of wasted vertical space is used
+* but in the html output, when toggled off, the vertical space is wasted (white)

 ````{admonition} with dropdown, MyST syntax and width
 :class: dropdown seealso